Mock¶

 @pytest.fixture()

-def mock_itemsdb():
+def mock_tasksdb():

-yield MockItemsDB.return_value
+yield MockTasksDB.return_value

-This fixture mocks the ItemsDB
+This fixture mocks the TasksDB object and returns the return_value, so

-mock_itemsdb.path.return_value = "/foo/"
+mock_tasksdb.path.return_value = "/foo/"

 result = runner.invoke(app, ["config"])